Hello-Ship-Code/DS-with-C/02-Recursion/README.md

   1. Goto next room
   2. Switch on light
 - Here first we'll enter room 1.
 Then instead of switching on the light.
 We'll go to next room until we reach the end.
-- After reaching the end the second condition of switching on light is implemented till he reachs the exit.
+- After reaching the end the second condition of switching on light is implemented till he reaches the exit.

 ![Example_bulb](../Images/Example_bulb.png)